caryyu/gitea-helm-chart/README.md

 # Gitea Helm Chart
-A community [Gitea](https://gitea.com/) helm chart with a more powerful and extensible archtecture design for the long run
+A community [Gitea](https://gitea.com/) helm chart with a more extensible archtecture design for the long run

 ## Installation